ReactForBeginners/course-overview/lecture1/README.md

 		}
 	});

-The createClass method takes one argument, which is called the specification object.
+The *createClass* method takes one argument: the specification object.
 This object contains all the methods for the given component class.
 The most important one is the **render()** method, which is triggered when the component is ready to be drawn on the page.

-Within it, you'll return whatever you want React to render on the page.
-In the case above, we want it to create a button.
+Within it, you'll return a description of what you want React to render on the page.
+In the case above, we simply want it to render a button.

-Note: The return statement in the render function is a description of the UI at **any given time.** So if the data within it changes, React will take care of updating the UI accordingly.
+Note: The render function is a description of the UI at **any given time.** So if the data within it changes, React will take care of updating the UI accordingly.

 ## JSX - Javascript Syntax Extension